ioccc-src/winner/1998/schnitzi/README.md

 	echo 324 >> data
 	./sort < data

-[Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) fixed this to work (it segfaulted) under linux.
-He notes that currently it segfaults under macOS but he'll work on that in the near future.
+[Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) fixed a segfault in this entry.
+Thank you Cody for your assistance!

 ## Judges' comments